Sofia University MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Arts in Counseling Psychology (MACP) with a Marriage and Family Therapy (LMFT) concentration, a Licensed Professional Clinical Counselor (LPCC) concentration, or both.

-Campus Locations: Palo Alto campus at 1069 East Meadow Circle, Palo Alto, California (primary residency location) and a secondary location at 3333 Harbor Boulevard, Costa Mesa, California 92626.
+Campus Location: Palo Alto campus at 1069 East Meadow Circle, Palo Alto, California (primary residency location) and a secondary location at 3333 Harbor Boulevard, Costa Mesa, California 92626.
 Current location details should be confirmed with the program.
+See the Sofia University home page.

 Modality: Online with low-residency intensives.
 Coursework is delivered online across quarters.
 Students attend two mandatory 10-day MACP intensives each year: one in-person Fall intensive at the Palo Alto campus and one synchronous virtual Spring intensive.

-Licensure Track: Dual LMFT and LPCC.
+Licensure Track: California LMFT and LPCC (dual).
 Students select an LMFT concentration, an LPCC concentration, or both beginning in the second year; the curriculum is designed to meet California BBS educational requirements for the selected track.

 Accreditation: Institutional accreditation through the WASC Senior College and University Commission (WSCUC) per the Sofia academic catalog.
 State approval through the California Bureau for Private Postsecondary Education (BPPE).
 The program does not hold COAMFTE or CACREP accreditation per the catalog.